Skip to main content

 A detailed model of atrial cell electrophysiology.
 (Left): Human atrial cell compartment model schematics, (Right): The RyR2s states Markov model with the four configurations O: open, C: closed, and Inactive states I1 and I2.

-The diagram above shows several cell compartments connected through pumps and gates, as well as the connections of several inner and outer domains of the cell (Left panel).
-And the dynamics responsible for the calcium cycling, where the Ryanodine receptors (RyR2) states can be found in four configurations or states \( (I_1, I_2, O,C) \).
+The diagram above shows several cell compartments connected through pumps and gates (Left panel).
+The dynamics responsible for the calcium release are shown in the right panel.
+The Ryanodine receptors (RyR2) can be found in four configurations or states \( (I_1, I_2, O,C) \).
 The reciprocal of the activation rate \( \tau_r = \frac{1}{k_B} \) corresponds to the recovery from inactivation time.

 Left: Simplified cell compartment model schematics.
 Right: The RyRs states Markov model with the four configurations O: open, C: closed, and Inactive states I1 and I2.